Dumitru Captari

-Dumitru Captari (born 12 July 1989 in Chișinău) is a Moldovan-born Romanian male weightlifter, competing in the 77 kg category.
-Until 2015 he represented Moldova at international competitions, and since 2015 is representing Romania.
+Dumitru Captari (born 12 July 1989) is a Moldovan-born Romanian male weightlifter, competing in the 77 kg category.
+In 2015, he represented Moldova at the international competitions, and since 2015, he has been representing Romania.
 He participated at the 2016 Summer Olympics in the men's 77 kg event.
 He competed at world championships, including at the 2015 World Weightlifting Championships.

-He also participated at 2016 European Weightlifting Championships, where he won several medals.
+He also participated at the 2016 European Weightlifting Championships, where he won several medals.
 Thanks to these results Captari qualified for 2016 Summer Olympics.
 At the 2017 European Weightlifting Championships Captari won a silver medal at snatch and the gold medal in clean & jerk and overall ranking for 77 kg category.